-Police Community Support Officers (PSCO) act as a key liaison between local communities and policing.
-Public facing, they provide a visible, accessible and approachable uniformed presence in the community to offer reassurance, diffuse situations where there is a threat of conflict, improve confidence and trust, gather information and foster good community relations.
+Police Community Support Officers (PCSO) act as a key liaison point between local communities and policing.
+Publicly facing, they provide a visible, accessible and approachable uniformed presence in the community to offer reassurance, defusing situations where there is a threat of conflict, improve confidence and trust, gather information and foster good community relations.